Pharmacy residency location

 • Two recommendations must be from pharmacist-preceptors or pharmacist-employers

-Following the deadline, applications will be reviewed for virtual interviews this year.
+Following the deadline, applications will be reviewed for virtual and in-person interviews this year.
 Candidates will be contacted as soon as the review process is complete.
 If you are offered an interview, they are typically held during certain days at the end of January/beginning of February.

 Activities during the half-day interview include formal one-on-one discussions with our preceptors and residency director, time with our current residents and other activities with our interview team.
 Presentations are also required.
 More information will be provided with your interview offer.